spamegg1/spamegg1.github.io/gsoc-2025/README.md

 #### Further work on type bridges

 Making these type bridges even more polymorphic / generic would be very useful.
+The bridge should be able to work with more general data structures than just `fs2.Chunk`.

 ### fs2 mapping through Cyfra